Talitsky/v1/_posts/2020-04-20-installation.md

 # author: "Paul Le"
 categories:
 tags: []
-image: authors.jpg
+image: install.jpg
 ---
 Hello,

-If you prefer to use the MATLAB software, please use [this](http://control.asu.edu/TKL/index.html) instruction to download and install the package.
+If you prefer to use the **MATLAB** software, please use [this](http://control.asu.edu/TKL/index.html) instruction to download and install the package.

-The PyPI `python` package will be released soon.
+The PyPI **python**package will be released soon.